 For those who are interested in my current employment and activities, I drive a box truck full-time for a large local company.
 I enjoy what I do, the people I work with, and the privilege of completing challenging tasks each day.

 Beyond that, I read and write.
 A lot.
-Aside from this blog, you can also find my stuff on Kidology and elsewhere on the web.
 I am open to creative collaboration in projects which emphasize excellence in content and form.
 I also have a poetry blog here.

 In late August, 2011 I returned to my church, this time as a regular attendee.
 I am getting involved in creative ways which do not require a title, pedigree, or notoriety.
 My primary emphasis is to do life cross-culturally with my neighbors, living life with them in the margins as an urban missionary.
 In the normal routines of daily living I seek to be an ambassador for Jesus Christ.